-UNH offers 200 degree programs across 11 schools and colleges to 15,000 undergraduate and graduate students.
+UNH offers 200-plus degree programs across 11 schools and colleges to some 15,000 undergraduate and graduate students.
 There are thousands of courses to choose from, and 83 percent of them enroll no more than 50 students, meaning experiential learning and thoughtful classroom discussions reign.
-What’s more, with an 18:1 student-to-faculty ratio, UNH students have direct access to award-winning (Pulitzer, Guggenheim, MacArthur “Genius”) faculty.
+What’s more, with an 18:1 student-to-faculty ratio, UNH students have direct access to award-winning faculty.

 The core academic experience for every UNH student is the Discovery program.
 It stars with an Inquiry course (analysis, writing, questioning), expands into an exploration across disciplines and ends with a senior capstone experience.
 The goal is to help each student become the kind of person the world most needs.
-And it’s working: Seventy-three percent of job-seeking grads from the UNH Class of 2017 were employed within six months of graduation.
-Plus, a Gallup study found that UNH graduates thrive in their professional and personal lives to a greater degree than their peers from other large public universities, and they’re employed at a rate much higher than the national average.
+And it’s working: The UNH Class of 2019 boasts a 96 percent success rate, with 78 percent of students employed six months after graduation and another 18 percent seeking further education.
+And the good news isn't limited to UNH's youngest alumni; a Gallup study found that UNH graduates thrive in their professional and personal lives to a greater degree than their peers from other large public universities, and they’re employed at a rate much higher than the national average.

-UNH students and faculty have been collaborating to make the world a better place for more than 150 years, and not just in the classroom — from the uncharted ocean depths to edge of our solar system to the earth we call home, our research transforms lives and delivers solutions to global problems.
-Powered by more than $100 million in competitive external support, UNH is in the top 20 percent of universities nationwide for research and funding.
-Because of this, undergraduates in every academic discipline enjoy uniquely broad access to research experiences and can even get funding to pursue them through the university’s Hamel Center for Undergraduate Research.
-Many boost their CVs by conducting independent inquires, an experience that gives them a leg up on graduate school and employment applications.
+UNH students and faculty have been collaborating to make the world a better place for more than 150 years, and not just in the classroom — from the uncharted ocean depths to edge of our solar system to the Earth we call home, our research transforms lives and delivers solutions to global problems.
+Powered by more than $110 million in competitive external support, in January 2019, UNH became just one of 130 doctoral-granting universities in the country — and one of only 43 without a medical school — to earn the "very high research activity," or R1, designation from the Carnegie Classification of Institutions of Higher Education, securing our place among the top research universities in the country.
+Undergraduates in every academic discipline enjoy broad access to research experiences and can even get funding to pursue them through the university’s Hamel Center for Undergraduate Research.
+Many conduct independent inquires, an experience that gives them a leg up on graduate school and employment applications.

 Ready to dive in?
-We’ll supply the world-class academics, the outstanding faculty and an atmosphere of invention.
-You bring the burning desire to bend your mind on pressing problems.
-We can’t wait to meet you.
+We’ll supply the world-class academics, the outstanding faculty and an atmosphere of creative invention.
+You bring the burning desire to bend your mind on some of society's most pressing problems.

 UNH offers a broad array of undergraduate, graduate, professional, and research programs.
 Nearly 90 percent of the full-time faculty hold doctoral or terminal degrees, and many have earned national and international reputations.

 Research.
-The activity of research embraces all the arts and sciences at the University: it is an integral part of both undergraduate and graduate programs.
+The activity of research embraces all the arts and sciences at the university, and it is an integral part of both undergraduate and graduate programs.
 In doctoral study and in many master's programs, thesis research is a primary mode of learning.
-As a land-, sea-, and space-grant institution, the University of New Hampshire has a particular obligation to conduct applied research in the areas of agriculture, marine sciences, and engineering, and to disseminate the findings to the state and nation.
+As a land-, sea-, and space-grant institution, the University of New Hampshire has a particular obligation to conduct applied research in the areas of agriculture, marine sciences and engineering, and to disseminate the findings to the state and nation.

 Public Service.
-The University fulfills its special responsibility for the welfare of the state through UNH Cooperative Extension, and through research and consultation on particular needs of New Hampshire citizens.
-The University is dedicated to collaborative learning inside and outside the classroom.
+The university fulfills its special responsibility for the welfare of the state through UNH Cooperative Extension, and through research and consultation on particular needs of New Hampshire citizens.
+The university is dedicated to collaborative learning in and outside the classroom.

 University System of New Hampshire Trustees and Administrative Officers

-The University System of New Hampshire is governed by a 29-member Board of Trustees comprising the Governor of the State, the President of the Senate, the Speaker of the House, 10 members appointed by the Governor and Executive Council, 7 alumni-elected members, 2 student-elected members, the Commissioner of Education, the Commissioner of Agriculture, the presidents of the University System's four colleges and universities, and the Chancellor.
+The University System of New Hampshire is governed by a 29-member board of trustees that includes the Governor of the State, the President of the Senate, the Speaker of the House, 10 members appointed by the Governor and Executive Council, 7 alumni-elected members, 2 student-elected members, the Commissioner of Education, the Commissioner of Agriculture, the presidents of the University System's four colleges and universities, and the Chancellor.
 The Chancellor is the chief executive officer of the University System.